LTYGUY/quiz-app/README.md

 # quiz-app

-`quiz-app` is a minimalistic Windows application for creating and testing quizzes.
+`quiz-app` is a minimalistic Windows application for creating and testing quizzes, made with the Unity engine.
 Created quizzes will persist either in the cloud, or locally when internet connectivity is not readily available.

+## Requirements

+- Unity 2022.1.3f1